Explore this course:

 Your career

-Graduates go on to work for organisations such as the Office for National Statistics, Ordnance Survey, ESRI, the civil service and local government.
+Graduates go on to work for a diverse range of organisations such as the Ordnance Survey, ESRI, the civil service and local government.
+We also have many students go on to graduate schemes with engineering and planning firms like Jacobs, Arup and Mott Macdonald.

 The employability of our graduates is of paramount importance to us.
-The development of skills, knowledge and personal attributes that enhance your career underpins our programme design.
-We have a dedicated Employability Manager, Amy Woolley, to support you.
-We’ll prepare you for employment after graduation.
+The development of skills, knowledge and personal attributes that enhance your career underpins our course design.
+We'll prepare you for employment after graduation and have a dedicated Employability Manager to support you.

 As a student at Sheffield, you'll develop the knowledge and skills to build a successful career in planning and related urban and environmental professions.
 You'll be taught by world-leading academics whose cutting-edge research feeds directly into the seminar room.
 You'll learn using the latest technology in our dedicated teaching spaces; visualising complex data through Geographical Information Systems (GIS) software and using virtual and augmented reality to explore how people interact with urban spaces.